 ESI categorizes resources to be acquired through its formal RFP procurement process by product category and by the time horizon for the supply of capacity and/or energy from the resource: (i) limited-term (capacity purchases of one to three years) and (ii) long-term power purchase agreements ("PPA") or ownership acquisitions.
 Pursuant to the principles and planning guidelines set forth in the Strategic Supply Resource Plan developed for the Entergy System, ESI intends to acquire the majority of the resources sought in the Fall 2006 Limited-Term RFP for Delivery Terms of one and three years.
 However, ESI is expanding its power purchasing strategy in this RFP to consider "intermediate term" proposals with Delivery Terms of four and five years.
-The specific purpose of these "intermediate term" products is to serve as a bridge between the initial delivery date specified in the Fall 2006 Limited-Term RFP (see discussion below) and the expected start date of any long-term solid fuel projects or purchases
+The specific purpose of these "intermediate term" products is to serve as a bridge between the initial delivery date specified in the Fall 2006 Limited-Term RFP and the expected start date of any long-term solid fuel projects or purchases that may result from the ongoing 2006 Request for Proposals for Long-Term Supply-Side Resources ("2006 Long-Term

-&lt;sup>1 The "Entergy Operating Companies" are Entergy Arkansas, Inc. ("EAI"), Entergy Gulf States, Inc. ("EGS"), Entergy Louisiana, LLC ("ELL"), Entergy Mississippi, Inc. ("EMI"), and Entergy New Orleans, Inc. ("ENO").
+The "Entergy Operating Companies" are Entergy Arkansas, Inc. ("EAI"), Entergy Gulf States, Inc. ("EGS"), Entergy Louisiana, LLC ("ELL"), Entergy Mississippi, Inc. ("EMI"), and Entergy New Orleans, Inc. ("ENO").
 The Entergy Operating Companies provide retail electric service to approximately 2.6 million customers in portions of the states of Arkansas, Louisiana, Mississippi and Texas, through the interconnected, coordinated electric generating and bulk transmission facilities of the Entergy Operating Companies (which facilities are referred to herein collectively as the "Entergy System").
 The Entergy Operating Companies own and manage in excess of 22,000 MW of electric generation capacity in order to serve the needs of their customers.
-Although this document will describe the planning objectives and needs of the Entergy System as a whole, ENO will not participate in this Fall 2006 RFP because of its current status as currently is a debtor-in-possession in Docket No. 05-17697, In Re: Entergy New Orleans, Inc., Debtor, Chapter 11 Section "B" pending before the United States Bankruptcy Court, Eastern District of Louisiana-, ENO has filed a plan of reorganization, and it may be a participant in one or more transactions entered into as a result of this Fall 2006 RFP, subject to any approvals required by the Bankruptcy Court.
+Although ENO currently is a debtor-in-possession in Docket No. 05-17697, In Re: Entergy New Orleans, Inc., Debtor, Chapter 11 Section "B" pending before the United States Bankruptcy Court, Eastern District of Louisiana, ENO has filed a plan of reorganization, and it may be a participant in one or more transactions entered into as a result of this Fall 2006 RFP, subject to any approvals required by the Bankruptcy Court.